Did you know that brushing your dog's teeth is just as important as brushing your own? Here's why keeping up with your pup's dental hygiene is a must:

 Dental care is one of the most important preventative procedures you can do for your pet!
 As early as 3 years old, most dogs and cats have dental disease in varying stages.
 That's why we place top priority on dental care for your pet.
-If handles preventatively, you can avoid a host of issues including pain & inflammation to even organ damage.
+If handled preventatively, you can avoid a host of issues including pain & inflammation to even organ damage.
 At each and every one of your pet's routine exams, our doctors carefully check your pet's mouth to make sure no dental issues are present.

 Is your pet having a dental procedure done?
 See the pictures and descriptions below to see what your pet will experience for the procedure.